IBM-Cloud/openwhisk-jsonetl/README.md

 ### Request

 Makes an HTTP request by using Request and Request-Promise.
 Both are natively available on OpenWhisk.
 This returns a Promise.
+You can support variable substitution in the URL by passing an input object and declaring JSONata to create a replacement value.
+For example, passing the input object `{route: "foo" , _url: 'http://ibm.com/{{route}}'}` yields `http://ibm.com/foo` as the URL.

 | Input | Description |
 | --- | ---  |